-The University of Alabama at Birmingham Genetics Training Program is accredited by the American Board of Medical Genetics to provide training in clinical biochemical genetics, clinical molecular genetics, and clinical cytogenetics.
-Fellowship programs are each two to three years in length.
+The University of Alabama at Birmingham Laboratory Genetics Training Program is accredited by the American Board of Medical Genetics and Genomics (ABMGG) to provide training in Biochemical Genetics (24 months) and Laboratory Genetics and Genomics (LGG; 36 months).

 Trainees who have received doctoral degrees outside the U.S., Puerto Rico, or Canada must comply with additional requirements, which are outlined at the ABMG Web site.
-Please note: Trainees who hold an M.D. or equivalent from a foreign country must have either a standard certificate from the ECFMG or have passed the Test of Spoken English (TSE).
+Please note: applicants must be a U.S. Citizen, noncitizen national, or have permanent resident status.

-Applicants interested in applying to the ABMG Fellowship Program should provide the following:
+Applicants interested in applying to the ABMGG Fellowship Program should provide the following:

 - Curriculum vitae